Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 ## Data Discover Agent/Rules Requirements

-### [REQ] MWM Data Discover Agent (DDA) SHALL be able to filter data by DICOM header
+### [REQ] MWM Data Discover Agent (DDA) SHALL be able to filter data by DICOM headers
-MWM DDA shall allow users to define filtering rules based on DICOM headers using pre-built functions, such as, equals, contains, greater, greater-than, less, less-than, etc...
+MWM DDA shall allow users to define filtering rules based on DICOM Attributes that do not require parsing pixel data using pre-built functions:
+* Equals
+* Contains
+* Greater
+* Greater-Than
+* Less
+* Less-Than

 #### Background
 Given that multiple applications may be deployed on the MONAI Deploy platform and often more jobs are scheduled and launched than available resources.
 To avoid launching all applications and let the applications decide if a dataset is a fit, the DDA applies user defined DICOM header rules to select the dataset that meets its requirements before launching the application.

 #### Verification Strategy
-Given a set of data discovery rules using the pre-built functions and a DICOM dataset, the data discovery agent applies the rule to removes any data that is not suitable.
+Given a set of data discovery rules using the pre-built functions and a DICOM dataset, the data discovery agent applies the rule set to select any data that matches the filtering criteria.

+#### Target Release
+MONAI Workload Manager R1

+### [REQ] MWM Data Discover Agent (DDA) SHALL be able to filter data by combining DICOM headers
+MWM DDA shall provide a mechanism so that users can combine two or more DICOM attribute based filtering rules using logical operators:

+* AND
+* OR

+#### Background
+Often in DICOM data filtering, users want to combine multiple attributes, e.g., any DICOM with Modality equals CT *OR* SC to allow proprietary data that are stored in Secondary Capture along with CT to be processed.

+#### Verification Strategy
+Combine DICOM rules using the logical operators and a DICOM dataset, the data discovery agent applies the rule set to select any data that matches the filtering criteria.

 #### Target Release
 MONAI Workload Manager R1